 Server configuration

-User registrationโ
+User registration

-If registration is open every user with an account at the configured forges can login to Woodpecker.
-This example enables open registration for users that are members of approved organizations:
+) then every user with an account at the configured forge can login to Woodpecker.

-+ - WOODPECKER_OPEN=true
+WOODPECKER_OPEN=true

 Administrators should also be enumerated in your configuration.

-Filtering repositoriesโ
+Filtering repositories

 Woodpecker operates with the user's OAuth permission.
 Due to the coarse permission handling of GitHub, you may end up syncing more repos into Woodpecker than preferred.